Vladyslav-Mats/LSML_Project/README.md

 ### Args description:

-csv_path - path to csv with test dataset
+string csv_path - path to csv with test dataset

-model_path - path to saved fitted model
+string model_path - path to saved fitted model

-results_path - path where to save csv wiht results
+string results_path - path where to save csv wiht results

 # Done experiments to compare with others